kylestoneman/mem-pwa/README.md

 The site can easily be connected into other build tools by replicating the process described in the Deploying section, or by adding a `release` command to `package.json` that builds the site and then uses `scp` to put the latest version in place.

-## What are we using Metalsmith to do?
+## What am I using Metalsmith to do?

-We're using Metalsmith as a lightweight CMS.
-It can let us expand the site in the future easily.
-More importantly, in the short term it gets us some nice things:

-* Markdown
 * CSS prefixing
 * HTML partials & templates
 * Local development server